waynegraham/registry.clir.org/_projects/2014-living-with-wilderness-enhancing-access-to-the-the-.md

 ---
 layout: project
-title: "Living with Wilderness: Enhancing Access to the The Adirondack Museum Historic Photograph Collection"
+title: Living with Wilderness: Enhancing Access to the The Adirondack Museum Historic Photograph Collection
 ---